Price hikes, outlook cuts - What airlines are doing as fuel costs surge

 CATHAY PACIFIC

-The Hong Kong airline said it would hike its fuel surcharge by 34% across routes from April 1 and review them every two weeks.
-The carrier's CEO said it would maintain flight capacity despite the high fuel prices, but that its 10% passenger capacity growth plan could change if demand declines due to high fuel prices.
+The Hong Kong airline said it would cut some flight from mid-May until the end of June, cancelling about 2% of its scheduled passenger flights, while its budget airline HK Express is cutting around 6% of flights.
+The carrier previously said it would hike its fuel surcharge by 34% across routes from April 1 and review them every two weeks.

 CEBU AIR